 How To Cook Egg Noodles

 Once the water comes back up to a boil, reduce it to a simmer.
 This sometimes takes some jiggling to get the right temperature.
 You want the pot of water to just be bubbling a little bit.
+For my stove top, I drop the temperature down to low and then stir occasionally and wait to see what happens.
+If the water cools and stops bubbling completely, I increase the temperature to medium-low.

 Stir the pot of simmering noodles occasionally (every minute or so) until the desired tenderness is reached (see below).
 Use the instructions on your pasta bag to determine the likely amount of time.